-Engagement guidelines can be included in the syllabus or be a separate document which list the expectations you have of the participants in the course.
-Engagement guidelines can include; due dates for discussion or reflection based activities, the schedule and types of interactions you hope to have in synchronous sessions, the tone of reflection/discussion posts (casual discussion vs. formal posts), the type of participation students can expect from the instructor throughout the course, and response times students can expect from instructors when awaiting replies to questions.
+Engagement guidelines can be included in the syllabus or be a separate document that list the expectations you have of the participants in the course.
+Engagement guidelines can include; due dates for discussion or reflection-based activities, the schedule and types of interactions you hope to have in synchronous sessions, the tone of reflection/discussion posts (casual discussion vs. formal posts), the type of participation students can expect from the instructor throughout the course, and response times students can expect from instructors when awaiting replies to questions.

 Model Early Discussion Posts for Students

 Early in the term, the instructor should have a high amount of presence in class discussions.
-In addition to showing instructor presence and expertise, the early posts by the instructor can also act as a model for students.
+In addition to showing instructor's presence and expertise, the early posts by the instructor can also act as a model for students.
 Once established, the role of the instructor will change within the discussions since studies find that too much presence by the instructor in course discussions can lead to a decline in student engagement.